(Athens, Georgia, May 25, 1894 – Boscombe Down, England, May 9, 1918).1

 On December 3, 1917, the remaining men at Grantham were posted to flying training squadrons.
-Griffith, along with Harrison Barbour Irwin, Edward Carter Landon, Robert Thomas Palmer, Pryor Richardson Perkins, Hilary Baker Rex, and Albert Sidney Woolfolk (all of whom, with the exception of Rex, had been in his O.S.U. ground school class), was assigned to No. 50 Squadron at Harrietsham near Maidstone in Kent.5 No. 50 Squadron was a home defense squadron, but it evidently also provided pilot training.
-Its available aircraft at the turn of the year included the B.E.2e and the A.W.
-FK.8, both two-seaters used for reconnaissance and bombing, and the B.E.12b, a single-seater night fighter.6 The obsolete B.E.2e may have been used for training.
+Griffith, along with Harrison Barbour Irwin, Edward Carter Landon, Robert Thomas Palmer, Pryor Richardson Perkins, Hilary Baker Rex, and Albert Sidney Woolfolk (all of whom, except Rex, had been in his O.S.U. ground school class), was assigned to No. 50 Squadron, a home defense squadron with its headquarters at Harrietsham near Maidstone in Kent.5 The available aircraft at the turn of the year included the B.E.2e and the A.W.
+FK.8, both two-seaters used for reconnaissance and bombing, and the B.E.12b, a single-seater night fighter.6 Palmer’s pilot’s flying log book and one of his letters home provide some information about the men’s time at No. 50.6a The weather was, of course, not often good for flying at this time of year.
+Nevertheless, Palmer was able to put in a little time as a passenger in both a B.E.2e and an A.W., and Griffith was perhaps able to do the same.
+Palmer’s log book indicates that these were in the main joy rides rather than instructional flights.

 Griffith’s R.A.F. service record indicates he went from No. 50 Squadron to “T.D.S.
 Boscombe Down” in Wiltshire on January 26, 1918.7 This was No. 6 Training Depot Station, where the pilots could do their initial training on on DH.6s (a two-seater plane designed for training purposes) or on Avros or B.E.2c’s or B.E.2e’s, and then move on to D.H.4s and D.H.9s, as well as B.E.12s, FK.8s and perhaps R.E.8s; the goal was to produce observation and bomber rather than scout pilots.8 Griffith apparently remained at Boscombe Down throughout his training.
 He was evidently there when pilots detached from the U.S. 148th Aero Squadron arrived at Boscombe Down for training in April and must have enjoyed the companionship of these fellow Americans; one of those pilots, Lawrence Leland Smart, refers to Griffith as one “of our group.”9